-To make it you’ll need a toaster oven (we like to use our little Oster), one bowl and a single 5-3/4” x 3” x 2” mini loaf pan or two 7-ounce ramekins.
+To make this recipe you’ll need a toaster oven (we like to use our little Oster), one bowl and a single 5-3/4” x 3” x 2” mini loaf pan or two 7-ounce ramekins.

 - 1 small or medium very ripe banana, mashed, (at least 1/4 cup mashed)

 - 1/2 cup white whole wheat flour or all purpose flour

 - Adjust your toaster oven’s cooking rack to the lowest placement and preheat to 350F on the "Bake" setting.

 - Grease only the bottom of a 3 x 5.75 x 2.5-in mini loaf pan.